nishkarsh25/OPENCV-MEDIAPIPE-PLOTLY-Camera-Based-Gaze-and-Pupil-Tracking-with-Calibration-and-Validation/README.md

 ## Usage

-Follow these steps to run the camera-based finger impact detection system:
+Follow these steps to run the camera-based gaze detection system:

 ## Note:
    - The current images present in the `Calibration_Images` folder were captured using the **repository admin's webcam**.
 These **must be removed** before proceeding.